leerob/next-saas-starter/README.md

 # Next.js SaaS Starter

 > [!IMPORTANT]
-> This repo is a work-in-progress and not ready for 👀
+> This repo is a work-in-progress.
+Please open an issue if you see something wrong!

 This is a starter template for building a SaaS application using **Next.js** with support for authentication, Stripe integration for payments, and a dashboard for logged-in users.